-The generation facility has developed a list of all permitting and approvals required by local, state and federal agencies.
-The list should include conditional use permit/special use permits as applicable, air permits, planning board approvals, U.S. Army Corps of Engineers letters, etc. The generation facility has performed an initial review of historical/archeological/cultural resource impacts, wetland impacts, and fish and wildlife impacts.
-If applicable, the generation facility has developed emissions profiles for the generation facility that are consistent with state/federal emission regulations and RES eligibility requirements.
-If applicable, the generation facility subject to Article 10 must have submitted a Public Involvement Plan to the Department of Public Service, or provide to NYSERDA a complete draft of a plan ready for submission.
+- The generation facility has developed a list of all permitting and approvals required by local, state and federal agencies.
+The list should include conditional use permit/special use permits as applicable, air permits, planning board approvals, U.S. Army Corps of Engineers letters, etc. - □ The generation facility has performed an initial review of historical/archeological/cultural resource impacts, wetland impacts, and fish and wildlife impacts. - □ If applicable, the generation facility has developed emissions profiles for the generation facility that are consistent with state/federal emission regulations and RES eligibility requirements.
+17 - If applicable, the generation facility subject to Article 10 must have submitted a Public Involvement Plan to the Department of Public Service, or provide to NYSERDA a complete draft of a plan ready for submission.

-NYSERDA will also require that a bidder provide (a) a description of the process and requirements for necessary generation facility permits and approvals (b) a critical milestone schedule for the generation facility up to and including the date of commercial operation that includes all major steps associated with the application for and receipt of all required permits to construct and operate the proposed facility, (c) supporting documentation in support of each of the threshold requirements discussed above, and (d) a summary of the current status of all permitting activities.
+NYSERDA will also require that a bidder provide (a) a description of the process and requirements for necessary generation facility permits and approvals (b) a critical milestone schedule (c) supporting documentation in support of each of the threshold requirements discussed above, and (d) a summary of the status of all permitting activities.